The SANE Project is in the process of relocating to GitLab.com.

-Available git trees:
+Available git repositories:

 The rules are pretty simple: If you change anything in your backend, do whatever you want.
 Just don't break compilation :-).
 Don't change backends of other active developers.
 For backends of non-active developers or any other code you should either know what you are doing or ask on sane-devel if the change is acceptable.
 Fixing spelling mistakes or broken links in the HTML pages is appreciated.
 Before doing major changes please ask on sane-devel.